How you’re unconsciously undermining relationships while working remotely

 “Our brains are hardwired to focus on the negative,” says Carson Tate, author of Own It.
 Love It.
 Make It Work.
 How to Make Any Job Your Dream Job.
 “It’s a survival mechanism, but it also leads us to make up stories, particularly in the virtual world when we’re all a little stressed.”

-Believing the stories you brain’s default mechanism creates could harm work relationships, especially if you act on them.
+Believing the stories your brain’s default mechanism creates could harm work relationships, especially if you act on them.
 You could begin to undermine those relationships by treating people in a way that creates confusion and misunderstanding.

 Before you attach a negative context to a situation, Tate suggests pausing and asking yourself what actually happened.
 “Go to the facts,” she says.
 “What can you observe and quantify?
 What actually happened?
 Sometimes it’s difficult to do this by yourself.
 This is where another colleague or trusted work friend or manager can help.”